That Music Next Door

 “Let me sleep!” he shrieked.

-He launched his fist toward the wall one more time, and as a new cry escaped his throat he fell on the bed, hissing with a sudden pain in his hand.
-He uttered yet another cry—a cry of desperation rather than reflex to the pain.
+He launched his fist toward the wall one more time, and as a new cry escaped his throat he fell on the bed, hissing from the sudden pain in his hand.
+He uttered yet another cry—as much out of desperation as pain.

 The music would not stop.

 He had gotten to this hotel when it was almost midnight.
 He had been so exhausted that he thought he would immediately fall asleep, but as soon as he closed the door he heard the music from behind the wall.
 First he decided it wouldn’t bother him; besides it was not blasting loud.
 But when he tried to sleep, he knew it wouldn’t work.
 They have no right to do this, he had thought.

 Now he was lying in bed with this pain pulsing in his hand and soul, and the music was still playing.

 He tried to summon Morpheus one more time.
 He closed his eyes and forced himself to imagine that it was all just part of his dream.
 It was not only the music that kept him from sleeping—strangely enough, it was very soft and almost indistinct; they must have had speakers installed on the farther side of the room—but the voices of the people at the party: women laughing, men talking . . .
 He could see them all quite clearly in his mind.
 Here was a woman in an old-fashioned dress and snow-white gloves, her little hand holding an umbrella.
 Over there was a very sophisticated looking gentleman in a tuxedo, a cigar dangling from a corner of his mouth.
 Two young ladies talking with each other, giggling, and covering their faces with peculiarly colored fans from time to time.
 The black musicians playing jazz, and some young girl beckoning him to join the party, making his head spin with her narrowed gray eyes, saying, “Come dance with me, Jake.
 Come dance with me . . .”

 He opened his eyes, gasping.